- Of course. Women love to beautify themselves!

 The point is that women are supposed to adorn themselves fully in the right time and place, i.e. with their husbands.

-Revealing one’s beauty for the spouse is an act that increases the love, bonding, intimacy between the two of them, and it is something special between the two of them that is not shared with everyone in public.
+Revealing one’s beauty for the spouse is an act that increases the love, bonding, intimacy between the two of them.
+It is something special between the two of them that is not shared with everyone in public.

 Beautifying one’s self to non-mahram men, on the other hand, brings, among many things, jealousy, harassment sometimes or unwanted attention/word/look/any type of harm.